stweil/okralact/docs/Documentation.md

    s (optional) summarizes the output in the requested dimension, return the last step.
    ```

-   Adds either an LSTM or GRU recurrent layer to the network using eiter the x (width) or y (height) dimension as the time axis.
+   Adds either an LSTM or GRU recurrent layer to the network using either the x (width) or y (height) dimension as the time axis.
 Input features are the channel dimension and the non-time-axis dimension (height/width) is treated as another batch dimension.
 For example, a Lfx25 layer on an 1, 16, 906, 32 input will execute 16 independent forward passes on 906x32 tensors resulting in an output of shape 1, 16, 906, 25.
 If this isn’t desired either run a summarizing layer in the other direction, e.g. Lfys20 for an input 1, 1, 906, 20, or prepend a reshape layer S1(1x16)1,3 combining the height and channel dimension for an 1, 1, 906, 512 input to the recurrent layer.

    ### Helper and Plumbing Layers